-The Braava m6 robot mop is the only current iRobot robot mop with features such as wifi-integration, Imprint Link technology, zoned mapping, and Recharge & Resume.
+The Braava m6 robot mop is the only current iRobot robot mop with features such as wifi-integration, Imprint Link technology, works with Alexa, zoned mapping, and Recharge & Resume.
 It’s incredibly well-built, easy to use, navigates well, and is a great robot to dust and mop.

 This is one of the most advanced mopping robots on the market with a ton of cool, interesting, smart features, but is it worth the hefty price tag?
 We are going to find out the answer in this iRobot Braava m6 review.